Altuama/homelab/Algonquin/Enterprise-LAN-and-Routing.md

 ip route 0.0.0.0 0.0.0.0 203.0.113.1
 ```

-> **Critical:** `default-information originate` under the OSPF process is required to propagate this static default into the OSPF domain.
-Without it, the route stays local to EDGE and downstream routers won't learn it.
+> **Critical:** `default-information originate` under EDGE's OSPF process is required to propagate this static default into the OSPF domain.
+Without it — or if it ends up on the wrong router — the route stays local to EDGE and downstream routers like CORE won't learn it.

 #### Verification Commands